nesagate/nebraska-csat-decline-analysis/README.md

 # Insights Deep Dive
-###  Dominance of Billing Questions
-   A significantly higher percentage of calls in Nebraska (76.8%) are billing-related compared to the national average (71.3%), and CSAT scores are lower for all call reasons.
+* **Dominance of Billing Questions** : A significantly higher percentage of calls in Nebraska (76.8%) are billing-related compared to the national average (71.3%), and CSAT scores are lower for all call reasons.

-### 	Ineffective Support Channels
- Over-reliance on chatbots, which perform poorly, and potentially underutilized or undertrained call center agents are hindering positive outcomes.
+* **Ineffective Support Channels** : Over-reliance on chatbots, which perform poorly, and potentially underutilized or undertrained call center agents are hindering positive outcomes.

-### 	Negative Customer Sentiment
-Nebraska customers express more negative feedback (58.5%) and less very positive feedback compared to the national average, resulting in lower CSAT scores for negative feedback.
+* **Negative Customer Sentiment** : Nebraska customers express more negative feedback (58.5%) and less very positive feedback compared to the national average, resulting in lower CSAT scores for negative feedback.

-### 	Problematic Call Center Routing
-Nebraska’s customers are mostly routed to Baltimore and Los Angeles call centers — both perform worse for them than they do in all state.
+* **Problematic Call Center Routing** : Nebraska’s customers are mostly routed to Baltimore and Los Angeles call centers — both perform worse for them than they do in all state.
 This means Baltimore appears to be a key area of concern: with Nebraska (4) compared to the National average (6), representing a significant two-point decline.

-### 	CSAT by Day of Week Trend
-Nebraska consistently underperforms in customer satisfaction on Tuesday, Wednesday, Friday and Saturday, with CSAT dropping as low as 3, compared to a national average of 6.
+* **CSAT by Day of Week Trend** : Nebraska consistently underperforms in customer satisfaction on Tuesday, Wednesday, Friday and Saturday, with CSAT dropping as low as 3, compared to a national average of 6.
 Spikes in low scores align with specific dates—notably  2nd, 13th, 21st  and 24th—likely tied to billing cycles, system delays, or service backlogs.

-### 	Poor Call Execution
-Nebraska has more Very Long calls (41.46% and average CSAT of 4) than all state average (37.19% and average CSAT of 6) and worse satisfaction during those calls as well.
+* **Poor Call Execution** : Nebraska has more Very Long calls (41.46% and average CSAT of 4) than all state average (37.19% and average CSAT of 6) and worse satisfaction during those calls as well.
 This means: duration alone isn't the issue.
 The rest of the country handles long calls and keeps people happy.
 Nebraska fails.

 While Nebraska has a higher proportion of longer calls, the core issue isn't call length but rather the quality of interactions during those calls.
 Key Finding: Contrary to a potential assumption, long wait times are not the primary driver of low CSAT in Nebraska.
 In fact, Nebraska has a slightly lower share of "Above SLA" wait times than the national average.